Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Tips, Tricks, and Traps

-- When you go to take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
+- If you go for take a long shower (> 10 minutes), verify that the bathroom motion sensor sees you!
 Look for the blue light.
-- For showers longer for 20 minutes, for powerwwash vendors, or other vvendors using water, use the manual override.
+- For showers longer than 20 minutes, don't forget to wave at the motion sensor once in a while.
--
+- Be sure to activate the Manual Override switch in the HASS screen for powerwwash vendors or other vendors using water.

 ## Home Assistant Screens

 - These screens along with Yang's will help you navigate your way through the software: